apache/predictionio/docs/manual/source/evaluation/paramtuning.html.md

 engine.

 Given a set of engine params, we instantiate an engine and evaluate it with existing data.
-The data is splitted into two sets, a training set and a validation set.
+The data is split into two sets, a training set and a validation set.
-The training
+The training set is used to train the engine, which is deployed using the same steps described in earlier sections.
-set is used to train the engine, the same way as how we deploy a prediction engine described in earlier sections.
-The validation set is used to validate the engine, we query the engine with the test set data.
+We query the engine with the test set data, and compare the predicted values in the response with the actual data contained in the validation set.
 We define a ***metric*** to compare ***predicted result*** returned from the engine with the ***actual result*** which we obtained from the test data.
 The goal is to maximize the metric score.

 This process is repeated many times with a series of engine params.